TomGaylor/Homelab/misc/test.md

-    ## Confirm available disk space in linux OS
+## 1. Confirm available disk space in linux OS

 df -h # list partitions and sizes and used

-   # look for /dev/sda3 or the filesystem that contains /ertc, /var, /var/home
+> **Note:**  Look for /dev/sda3 or the filesystem that contains /ertc, /var, /var/home
      ### alternatively look for /dev/nvme0n1p3 for the above locations

-   # /dev/sda2 is the OS boot partition
+>  **details:**  /dev/sda2 is the OS boot partition

-   # /dev/sda1 is the boot efi part
+>  **details:**  /dev/sda1 is the boot efi part

-   #### Shutdown the linux OS at a bash prompt
+## 2. Shutdown the linux OS at a bash prompt

 shutdown now

-   ##### In the VMware workstation mgmt console select the VM and choose the option to "Edit the Virtual Machine settings"
+## 3. In the VMware workstation mgmt console select the VM and choose the option to "Edit the Virtual Machine settings"

-   ###### Select the Hard Disk Device in the left hand pane
+- Select the Hard Disk Device in the left hand pane

-   # Select Expand in the right hand panel to expand the disk capacity
+- Select Expand in the right hand panel to expand the disk capacity

-   # Type in the nex Max disk size amount in GBs and click "Expand"
+- Type in the nex Max disk size amount in GBs and click "Expand"

-   # click OK to the notification message about increasing the partition in the OS
+- Click OK to the notification message about increasing the partition in the OS

-   # Click OK to leave the VM settings interface
+- Click OK to leave the VM settings interface

-   # Power on the linux VM
+## 4. Power on the linux VM

-   # Open the disk mgmt app ("Disks") in the OS and select the appropriate disk and partition
+## 5. Open the disk mgmt app ("Disks") in the OS

+- Select the appropriate disk and partition
-   # Select the additional partitions button and click "resize..."
+- Select the additional partitions button and click "resize..."

-   # move the slider or type the new size number as desired and click "resize"
+- Move the slider or type the new size number as desired and click "resize"

-   # Find the disk and partition number - Typical layout is something like /dev/nvme0n1p3 or /dev/sda3
+- Find the disk and partition number - Typical layout is something like /dev/nvme0n1p3 or /dev/sda3

 lsblk   #